ephraimnkh/tax-calculator/README.md

 Use `npm run start:dev` to run the dev server on your machine with the tax calculator.

-Use `npm start` to run simple node server with tax calculator.
+Use `npm start` to run the tax calculator app.